 What better way to see Langkawi and the many islands surrounding it, than from the sea?
 The Langkawi island-hopping tour is provided by tons of tour operators, travel shops and hotels around the island.
 It usually costs about RM35-50 (~US$9-13) per person on the group boat tours.
 It covers three beautiful islands located south of Langkawi — Pulau Dayang Bunting (which translates to Island of the Pregnant Woman due to its shape) with a beautiful fresh water lake and trekking opportunities; Pulau Singa Besar (Island of the Big Lion) to watch the feeding and hunting of the majestic eagles; and Pulau Beras Basah (Island of Wet Rice) for swimming, snorkeling and lounging under the sun.
 If you’re up for an adrenaline pumping ride, there are island-hopping tours on jet-skis too.

 If a tour is not for you and you don’t mind splurging a little, there are various charter companies on the island that rent out yachts for a one day, half day or sunset tour around Langkawi.
-I enjoyed my cruise around the islands — just the wide open sea, the beautiful views, the wind in my hair, and a glass of bubbly.
+I alwas enjoy my cruises around the islands — just the wide open sea, the beautiful views, the wind in my hair, and a glass of bubbly.
+You can read about one of the cruises here:- Sunset Sailing in Langkawi.

 3) Dive in the Pulau Payar Marine Park